MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

    ```
     After creating the raw transaction, you need to sign and broadcast it to the network.

 These APIs in the Orbit SDK make the complex process of configuring and deploying an Orbit chain more manageable and user-friendly.
-By abstracting the intricacies of smart contract interactions and deployment logistics, the SDK allows developers to focus more on their specific use cases and less on the underlying blockchain mechanics.
+By abstracting the intricacies of contract interactions and deployment logistics, the SDK allows developers to focus more on their specific use cases and less on the underlying blockchain mechanics.

 ### Getting the Orbit Chain Information After Deployment